lermana/2016_fordham_python_seminar/README.md

 **ppts/** contains the powerpoint presentations delivered in class.
 Though these presentations generally did a pretty mediocre job of predicting what would take place in subsequent classes, they did stay pretty close to whatever was covered in their respective sessions.

-**text_example/** contains a Jupyter notebook that walks through a practice example - searching for names in a text file using built-in Python data structures.
+**text_example/** contains a Jupyter notebook that walks through a practice example: searching for names in a text file using built-in Python data structures.
 This has a lot of notes around what is being done and why - a great place to start for someone interested in learning or refreshing on some of the Python fundamentals.

 **output/** contains output from some of the programs run.